cgwid/python_azure_function_openai/README.md

 5) Need an Azure Key Vault
 6) To connect the Azure Key Vault with the Function App --> go to the function app --> settings --> Identity --> Toggle Managed Identity "On"
 7) Go to Azure Key Vault --> Access Policies --> Create a new policy for the Function App

+An example of json that you would use to call the Azure Function:
+{
+    "model":"text-davinci-003",
+    "prompt":"Tell a dad joke",
+    "max_tokens":100,
+    "temperature":0.9
+}